An owner is flying with pets and puts their white in a crate to get them used to it beforehand

 Is flying with pets possible in Australia?

 Sometimes it’s the airport and not the airline that won’t allow pets.
 The number of pet crates allowed on flights is also limited.
-In other words a flight might have seats for you but be fully booked for pets.
+In other words, a flight might have seats for you but be fully booked for pets.

 Just like humans, your pet needs to be fit for air travel.

 By this we mean your fur kid must be older than eight weeks old and have a clean bill of health.
 Take them for a vet check-up within two weeks of your flight to have their health checked.
-This includes making sure vaccinations plus worm, flea, and tick treatments are up to date.
-And if you’re travelling to Tasmania, they’ll need to have a Hydatids Tapeworm treatment.
+This includes getting vaccinations plus worm, flea, and tick treatments up to date.

 While you’re there, ask your vet for a certificate stating your pet’s clean bill of health.
 You might be asked for this at check-in on the day, so be sure to bring it with you.
+If you’re travelling to Tasmania pets may also need to have a Hydatids Tapeworm treatment.
+Check with your airline and vet.

 In addition, breeds that are restricted in Australia also won’t be allowed to fly.
-These include breeds like wolfdogs and pit bulls.
+These include breeds like Wolfdogs and Pit Bulls.
 View Virgin’s full list of restricted breeds to check if your cat or dog can fly, or the list from your chosen airline.

+• Crate size.
 Your pet’s travel crate needs to be big enough for them to stand up and turn around in.
 However, it shouldn’t be too big lest the plane experience turbulence.
 It must be well-ventilated and have a fixed water bowl with a top up receptacle on the outside.

 This cat has just come home from the airport after an Easter flight with it's pet parent.